pelias/pelias/INSTALL.md

 ### How searching works internally

-1. When we search for an address, we first attempt to find it in the address index in Elasticsearch and if an exact match is found all is well and we simply send that back as a result.
+1. When we search for an address, we first attempt to find it in the address index in `Elasticsearch` .
+If an exact match is found all is well and we simply send that back as a result.
 In this case, the more addresses we have in the index the better the results will be.
-2. If for some reason we weren’t able to locate that address in the Elasticsearch address layer, we will attempt to find just the street (without the house number) in the Elasticsearch street layer.
+2. If, for some reason, we weren’t able to locate that address in the Elasticsearch address layer, we will attempt to find just the street (without the house number) in the Elasticsearch street layer.
-This is where the polylines import becomes important.
+This is where the `polylines` import becomes important.
 If you choose to not import the polylines data, you won’t have this backup option when an address is not found in the first step.
 3. If the street was found successfully we use that street to attempt address interpolation, which is the process of estimating where a housenumber would reside along the street given other housenumbers on that street.
-For this step to be performed you must have an instance of the interpolation service up and running and the API must be made aware of it via pelias-config.
+For this step to be performed you must have an instance of the `interpolation` service up and running and the API must be made aware of it via pelias-config.
 If an address can be interpolated given the street and expected housenumber, we will send that approximated result to the user.
 4. If the interpolation service is not able to help further, we will send back the street centroid as our best guess of where the address might be.
 This is the same street (and its centroid) that we found in step 2.

 You need polylines in order to get street centroids and interpolation in your results. without those you’re relying purely on the data being present in OA or OSM as a point.